dashpay/platform/packages/js-dash-sdk/docs/getting-started/core-concepts.md

 It is the instance you will use most of the time for receiving or broadcasting payments.

 You can access your account with `client.getWalletAccount()`.
-See [how to use a different account](../examples/use-different-account.md) if you need to get an account at the specific index.
+See [how to use a different account](../examples/use-different-account.md) if you need to get an account at a specific index.

 ## App Schema and Contracts